-If you’re on a low income and claiming benefits you may be able to get an interest-free Budgeting Loan from the Social Fund.
-This can help with things like:
+If you’re on a low income and claiming benefits you might be able to get an interest-free Budgeting Loan from the Social Fund.

-- Furniture or household equipment
+- furniture or household equipment

-- Money to help you look for or start work
+- money to help you look for or start work

-- Improving, maintaining or securing your home
+- improving, maintaining or securing your home

-Things like payday loans, log book loans and doorstep lending can seem like an easy source of cash, but they could end up making a bad situation worse.
+Things like payday loans, log book loans and doorstep lending can seem an easy solution, but can make a bad situation worse.